DCotterill/halixia-hugo/content/ma/helping-hedgehogs-1119.md

 layout: static
 ---

-Could you help local wildlife by fostering a hedgehog
+Could you help local wildlife by fostering a hedgehog.

 Read about what it takes to foster a hedgehog and find out about fostering from your local hedgehog rescue, to take part in helping wildlife in your area.